blrk/learn-ansible.io/README.md

 # learn-ansible

 YAML
-    it is easier to read and write
+   <p> it is easier to read and write </p>

 YAML Basics
-    --- --> shows the begining of YAML anything above that line shout not be parsed as YA every item in the list is a list of key/value pairs commonly known as hash or a dictionary. we should learn how to write list and dictionaries important
+   <p> --- --> shows the begining of YAML anything above that line shout not be parsed as YA
+    every item in the list is a list of key/value pairs commonly known as hash or a dictionary. we should learn how to write list and dictionaries important
-        need to be careful about the white space. it matters!!! example 1
+        need to be careful about the white space. it matters!!! </p>
+example 1

 ---